chocolate cointreau truffles

 What you do:

-1. In a small, heavy saucepan bring the whipping cream to a simmer - be sure to stir and scrape down the sides with a rubber spatula every few minutes.
-Stir in Cointreau.
+1. In a small, heavy saucepan, bring the whipping cream to a simmer - be sure to stir and scrape down the sides with a rubber spatula every few minutes.

 2. Place the chocolate in a separate bowl.
-Pour the cream over the chocolate and allow to stand for a few minutes then stir until smooth.
-This chocolatey goodness is called ganache.
+Pour the cream over the chocolate and allow to stand for a few minutes, then stir until smooth.

-4. Roll in cocoa powder and espresso blend.
+4. Remove from fridge and roll in cocoa powder and espresso blend.

 Makes 30-40 chocolate truffles.